Revou-FSSE-Jun25/milestone-1-Milnandy/README.md

 - **HTML5** - semantic elements for structure
 - **CSS3** - for layout, animation, and responsiveness
-- **Boxicons** - for consistent icon design
+- **SVG Repo** - for consistent icon design
 - **Netlify** - for easy deployment and live hosting
+- **Github** - for easy deployment and live hosting
 - **Tailwind4** - utility-first CSS framework for styling and responsiveness
+- **Idwebhost** - for buying domain with cheap discounted price
+- **Cloudflare** - for relocate server name with more feature

 ## Link Page
-A clean and responsive personal landing page built with **HTML, CSS** -- showcasing my profile, projects, and contact info --.
+A clean and responsive personal landing page built with **HTML, CSS, JS, Tailwind4** -- showcasing my profile, projects, and contact info --.

 Live Demo 👉 [Click here](https://vermillion-strudel-d53a5e.netlify.app/)
 - https://vermillion-strudel-d53a5e.netlify.app/